 What will happen: This person will address your concerns in the way that they see fit, which may be taking action to correct a problem, supporting a volunteer to improve their skills or similar changes.
 They will follow the relevant guidance including Terms of Service and written procedures in order to make their decision.
 All first complaints must be dealt with by the suitable volunteer.

 I want to make a first complaint:

 If you know who the right person is to contact, you can contact them directly yourselves.
-Many areas have the correct Moderator listed in the site area, or you may be able to find the right person on our Staff List (here).
+Many areas have the correct Moderator listed, or you may find the right person on our Staff List (here).

 Most site areas have a dedicated report button next to them, such as posts and blog entries, which is usually the easiest way to contact the area Moderator.